DukeRobotics/robosub-ros2/README.md

 > If your SSH keys are **not** located in plaintext files on your computer, then do **not** include the variables above in `.env`.
 Instead, include only `NO_GIT=true`.
 >
 > This disables git authentication and signing inside the Docker container.
 This is useful for CI/CD pipelines or if you have your SSH keys stored in encrypted files.
->
-> With `NO_GIT=true`, do **not** run `./docker-build.sh` to start the Docker container.
-Instead, run `docker compose up -d --build`.

 ### Set Up the Docker Container
+Make sure you have Docker running on your machine.
+Then, follow the instructions below to set up the Docker container.

 #### Using VS Code Dev Containers
 If you're using VS Code and have the Dev Containers extension installed:

+1. Open the repo in VS Code.
-1. Open the Command Palette (`Ctrl/Cmd + Shift + P`).
+2. Open the Command Palette (`Ctrl/Cmd + Shift + P`).
-2. Run the `Dev Containers: Reopen in Container` command.
+3. Run the `Dev Containers: Reopen in Container` command.
-3. Wait for the container to finish building.
+4. Wait for the container to finish building.
-4. Now, you're ready to start developing!
+5. Now, you're ready to start developing!
     - VS Code is automatically configured with helpful extensions and settings.
-    - Any changes you make in the `/root/dev/robosub-ros2` directory are reflected in the repository on your host machine.
+    - Any changes you make in the `/root/dev/robosub-ros2` directory in the container are reflected in the repository on your host machine.
     - Any terminals you open in VS Code are automatically connected to the Docker container.
     - To open a file or directory in the container in VS Code, run the following command in the integrated terminal:
         ```bash